Ilykuleshov/pytorch-toolz/README.md

 ### Coding freedom
 I may be overestimating the impact of this approach, but in the very least it would give pytorch users much greater freedom over model building.
 After all, there should be *many ways to skin a python*.

+## Philosophy
+This library is intended to be tiny.
+It doesn't need to contain anything except the standard tools, already present in python functional modules.
+This way, it will stay encapsulated, compact and consise, a small toolbox for a big number of things.
+If some standard itertool/functool is not present here and you find a use for it, please submit an issue/pull-request.

 ## Examples
 ### ResBlock
 **functional way**: